openid/fapi/fapi-2_0-security-profile.md

 OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications that aims to reach the security goals laid out in the Attacker Model [@!attackermodel] so that it is suitable for protecting APIs in high-value scenarios.
-It also implements the recommendations in the OAuth Security BCP [@I-D.ietf-oauth-security-topics].
+It also follows the recommendations in the OAuth Security BCP [@I-D.ietf-oauth-security-topics].

 This document specifies the process for a client to obtain sender-constrained